binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 I usually use a pass-phrase of about 40 characters long, made up of random characters including a mix of alphanumeric, upper case, lower case and symbols.
 For some people this can be a little awkward.
 For those abiding by the best practises of using password vaults, it should actually be easier than typing a short pass-phrase, because they will be copied and pasted from the safe.
 In this case, there is no convenience lost.
 If such long pass-phrases feel inconvenient for users, it should compel them to use a password vault (which they should already be doing).

-The [Transient Devices](#physical-countermeasures-transient-devices) section may also be of interest.
+The sub-section Transient Devices in section 3.
+SSM countermeasures in this chapter may also be of interest.

 #### Hiding the SSID